b7leung/Chat-Log-Statistical-Linguistic-Analysis/README.md

 The NLP suite can also be run on an instance without a GPU (say, t2.micro) but there will be no chatbot functionality.
 To do this, simply follow the instructions in the "with chatbot" case above, but omit installing NVIDIA drivers.

-# Testing Framework & Documentation
+# Documentation & Testing Framework

+Our documentation is located under "Docs/_build/html".
+Note that contents under nlp_suite/chatbot/style_transfer_paraphrase are neither tested nor documented, as we did not develop that code.
+For more information, please visit [that project](https://github.com/martiansideofthemoon/style-transfer-paraphrase).

 All tests can be run by: \
 `pytest test_chat_log_suite.py`